Equity shares are integral to the world of investing whether we trade in them or not

 But most equity shares can be found on the secondary market, with company results and news to guide us, besides expert advice.

 Mastering such analyses takes time but it is never too late to start.
 Here is a brief on both:-

 Fundamentals analysis — We assess the fundamentals of the company.
 Fundamentals would include the sturdiness of the business, future growth potential, profit and loss statements, debt, and other features.
-The company’s prospects are studied to estimate a valuation of the company using the annual reports and quarterly results published by the company.
+The company’s prospects are studied to estimate the valuation of the company using the annual reports and quarterly results published by the company.
 Existing shareholders, too, go by the same.

 Of course, we may not undertake this for every stock.
 It could help if we chose a few promising or popular industries and picked out companies to study.

 Technical analysis — The core is trends in stock prices for this kind of analysis.
-Most often, recent price trends are charted with the help of algorithms, indicators and tools to help a trader take a call on buying or selling.
+Most often, recent price trends are charted with the help of algorithms, indicators, and tools to help a trader take a call on buying or selling.
 By itself, technical analysis helps one profit from short-term price divergence.

 Below is a convenient table enumerating the key features of the two kinds of studies informing equity share traders:-

-Retail investors can turn to business news reportage, broker advice, expert views, star investor insights to make an informed choice on which equity shares to pick up or sell off.
+Retail investors can turn to business news reportage, broker advice, expert views, star investor insights to make an informed choice on which equity shares to pick up or sell-off.